cab404/framework-dsp/README.md

 ![doing the sweep](./images/sweep.jpg)
 _image is just to show my measuring configuration, this is not the resulting IRS_

-After some tinkering with IRS, I've settled on 5dB correction, just to get the resonance frequencies out, and not to remove all the volume.
+After some tinkering with IRS, I've ~~settled on 5dB correction~~ switched to 16dB corrections, to get the resonance frequencies out, and not to remove all the volume.

 I've deleted exciter (cause IMO it sounds better without it with convolver in place), and re-tuned compressor.